Alumnus Brian Langat – There are endless opportunities available for a willing mindset

 Why did you choose to study BBS…?

-I was drawn towards quantitative-based thinking while in high school – Sunshine Secondary School – where I made a decision to pursue a degree that capitalizes on this interest combined with my mathematical abilities.
-I chose BBS because of the strong reputation the course had gathered enrolling top students from across the country.
-BBS was intellectually challenging and very eye-opening, living up to its reputation.
-I had very self-driven classmates and most, if not all, of my friends now have thriving careers both in academia and in different industries.
+I am a graduate of the Class of 2016, having pursued a Bachelor of Business Science degree in Financial Economics.
+I am naturally drawn towards quantitative based thinking and while in high school, I knew I wanted to pursue a degree that capitalized on my interest, and my mathematical abilities.
+Additionally, I chose the BBS program because of the strong reputation it had garnered, from enrolling top students from around the country to offering an intellectual challenge over the course of the program.
+The program did indeed live up to its reputation, I had very driven classmates who I studied with and most, if not all, of my friends now have thriving careers both in academia and in different industries.

 Did you take part in any extra-curricular activities while at School?